Skip to main content

 Not your average EV fleet

-There are a few government sectors that will require more robust vehicles.
+There are a few government sectors that will require more robust EV fleets.
 Some of them will be commercially available, such as light-duty trucks for the parks departments, road crews or utility workers.
 Others are going to be slightly modified and a great example of this can be seen with police vehicles.

 In 2019, the police department in Bargersville, Indiana started incorporating Tesla Model 3’s into their fleet, replacing the existing ICE Dodge Chargers.
 They predicted that they would save about $20,000 per vehicle over their six-year duty cycle and that they would see a return on investment in under two years.
 Tesla is not the only manufacturer eyeing police fleets.
 Last year, Ford announced that they would be "exploring all-electric, purpose-built law enforcement vehicles."